Discovering how a credit monitoring service can improve your credit and finances.

-Most monitoring services alert you within a day of a change being made to your credit file, allowing you to keep track of your accounts, credit enquiries and default notes.
+Most monitoring services alert you within a day of a change occurring in your credit report, allowing you to keep track of your accounts, credit inquiries and default notes.
 Should fraudulent listings appear, your monitoring service would immediately alert you, ensuring that you respond in time to stop the fraud.

 What information will be monitored?

-Subscribing to a monitoring service from one of the main credit reporting agencies in Australia means you will be notified of changes or additions to your credit file.
+Subscribing to a monitoring service means you will be notified of changes or additions to your credit report.
 Monitored information may include your personal details, consumer or commercial credit enquiries, court judgments or overdue accounts.